NietThijmen/NietThijmen/README.md

 ## about me:
 - 🌱 Currently loving the [TALL stack](https://tallstack.dev/)
-- 🔭 I’m working on my internship & fiveM projects like: [mtcV](https://github.com/morethancodenl)
+- 🔭 Building open source stuff nobody asked for.
 - 🌎 I have a [website](https://www.rierink.dev), where I post my projects & hopefully other things.

 ## languages I use